 Force User To Change Password

-One more thing, if you need to force a user to change his or her password at the next time he or she logs in using the passwd command with the “-e” option as follows:
+One more thing, if you need to force a user to change their password the next time they log in, use the password command with the “-e” option as follows:

 sudo passwd -e User_Account